Jewish funerals in Australia: rites, mourning and what to expect

 Immediately after death

-The eyes and mouth of the deceased are closed.
-The body is placed on the floor (in some traditions) and covered with a sheet.
-A candle is lit near the head.
+Traditionally the eyes and mouth are closed and the body is covered with a sheet, with a candle lit nearby.
+In Australia the Chevra Kadisha usually collects the body promptly and carries out this care at their own facility.
 From this point until burial, the body is never left alone.

 The shomer (watcher)